Merging galaxies in isolated environments I. Multiband photometry, classification, stellar masses, and star formation rates: Introduction

 \section{Introduction}

-Galaxies evolve through time, increasing their stellar mass by forming stars, according to their internal properties (e.g. mass, gas and dust content) and the environment they inhabit.
-The majority of the galaxies appear to follow a relation in the stellar mass- SFR plane, called Main Sequence (MS) of star formation (Elbaz et al. 2007, 2011).
-Evolution of the MS is observed at different redshifts (Noeske et al. 2007; Wuyts et al. 2011; Whitaker et al. 2012), describing a secular star formation.
-Some galaxies show an increased star formation rate (SFR) for a given $\rm M_*$ in the stellar mass-SFR plane (Elbaz et al. 2011).
-The majority of these objects show features of being involved in mergers.
+Galaxies evolve through time, increasing their stellar mass (M$_*$) by forming stars at distinct rates (SFR) according to their internal properties (e.g. mass, metallicity, gas and dust content) and the environments they inhabit.
+The majority of star-forming galaxies appear to follow a relation in the SFR-M$_*$ plane, called the main sequence (MS) of star formation \citep{Elbazetal07, Noeskeetal07, Daddietal07, Pannellaetal09, Pannellaetal15, Karimetal11, Schreiberetal15, Schreiberetal17, Wuytsetal11, Rodighieroetal14, Whitakeretal12, Whitakeretal14, RenzininPeng15}.
+The location of the MS evolves with redshift \citep{Noeskeetal07, Wuytsetal11, Whitakeretal12, Schreiberetal15} in a manner consistent with secular star formation.
+At all redshifts and values of M$_*$, a small fraction of galaxies (known as the starburst galaxies) show an increased SFR for a given M$_*$ with respect to the MS \citep{Rodighieroetal11, Schreiberetal15} where the majority of these objects show features typically associated with mergers (e.g. \citealt{Kartaltepeetal07}).

-Simulations and observations have shown that galaxies can enhance their SFR while undergoing mergers.
+Observations and simulations have shown that merging galaxies can enhance their SFR while undergoing mergers \citep{LarsonnTinsley78, Parketal17}.
 As galaxies approach and pass through each other, tidal tails and bridges are produced by tidal forces and torques.
-As the gas loses momentum, it falls into the galaxy centers, where it forms new stars and also feeds the super-massive black hole (SMBH), activating it.
-These changes occur throughout the entire merging process, and how they occur depends on many parameters such as the galaxy stellar mass ratio, initial gas and dust content, morphologies, and also the collisional parameters of their orbit.
-According to simulations, galaxies may form stars 10-20 times faster than galaxies on the MS, depending on the bulge to total ratio (Mihos \& Hernquist 2004), the stellar mass ratio (Di Matteo et al. 2008, Hopkins et al. 200?), and the interacting galaxies orbits (Di Matteo et al. 2005).
+As the gas loses momentum, it falls into the galaxy centre, where it forms new stars and also feeds, and activates, the super-massive black hole (SMBH).
+These processes occur throughout the entire merging process, and how they evolve depends on many parameters such as the ratio of the M$_*$ of the system components, initial gas and dust content, morphologies, and also the collisional parameters of their orbits.
+According to simulations, galaxies in mergers may form stars $\sim$10-20 times faster than isolated galaxies on the MS, depending on the bulge-to-total luminosity ratio \citep{MihosnHernquist94a, MihosnHernquist94b}, the M$_*$ ratio \citep{DiMatteoetal08, Hopkinsetal08}, and the interacting galaxies orbits \citep{DiMatteoetal05}.
+At high redshifts, simulations show a mild enhancement in SFR depending on the gas fraction of the merging galaxies \citep{Fenschetal17}.

-As a galaxy's stellar mass and SFR is critical to describe its evolution and of galaxy evolution in general, it is crucial to determine these parameters in the most accurate way possible. **REF**